Behavioral theories of depression: Social skills

 Deficits in social skills and positive social interactions have been empirically proven to be main contributors to the maintenance of depression.
 Individuals with depression typically interact with others less frequently than non-depressed persons, and their actions are typically more dysfunctional.
 One theory of social skills revolves around the lack of interaction-seeking behaviors displayed by the depressed individual.
 This lack of interaction results in social isolation that furthers the development of a negative self-concept, loneliness, and isolation.
 An alternative social skills theory attributes problems within interactions with the maintenance of depression.
 The "pro-happiness social norm" causes people to approach social interactions with the expectation of a positive exchange; however, individuals with depression typically violate these expectations.
 The lack of responsiveness displayed by individuals with depression becomes annoying to their interaction partners, causing the interaction partners to either avoid interactions with the depressed individual or to approach them more negatively in future interactions, generating a self-fulfilling prophecy of continued negative social interactions for both individuals.
 The depressed individual often sends ambiguous social cues that result in a misinterpretation by their interaction partner, such as a lack of responsiveness that can be interpreted as personal aversion.
-This misinterpretation leads to a decrease of positive interactions, resulting in a further decreased in social interactions, facilitating the maintenance of depression.
+This misinterpretation leads to a decrease of positive interactions, resulting in a further decrease in social interactions, facilitating the maintenance of depression.